DB Netze: Overview

-DB Station&Service runs about 5,400 stations with 2,400 buildings.
+Its former fifth division, DB Station&Service, which was merged into DB InfraGO, ran about 5,400 stations with 2,400 buildings.
 It delivers services to passengers, hires station real estate, and markets station stops even for other railway companies.
 DB Energie procures electricity and diesel for engines and stationary users across the entire DB concern.
 Its customers also include other companies.